mstormbull/RecurrentForwardForward/README.md

-# Recurrent Forward Forward Network
+t# Recurrent Forward Forward Network

 ![CI](https://github.com/and-rewsmith/RecurrentForwardForward/actions/workflows/ci.yaml/badge.svg?branch=main)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 The implementation of the Recurrent Forward Forward Network is based on the [following paper](https://arxiv.org/abs/2212.13345).
 A three layer implementation of this network is benchmarked on MNIST achieving a ~94% test accuracy with < 1k neurons.

-This network differs from the paper in that it inverts the objective function to be more biologically plausible, and to show more similarity with predictive coding.
+This network differs from the paper in that:
+1. It inverts the objective function to be more biologically plausible, and to show more similarity with predictive coding.
+2. It hides the label for the first few timesteps, playing into the concept of predictive coding. (i.e. high activations initially, followed by low activations in case of successfully predicted samples)
+3. Supports sparse connectivity between layers, playing into concept of modularity / biological plausibility.
+4. It was unclear if Hinton actually implemented the recurrent connections, as the network diagram he provided was copied from his GLOM paper.
+But I did implement these connections here.

+Here is the architecture diagram from the original paper, which is what I have implemented here:
 ![Recurrent Forward Forward Network](img/Fig3.png "Recurrent Forward Forward")

 ## Usage